Our Student Services staff embodies the college's mission: to make a positive difference in people's lives every day.

 - MGCCC Campus Police:

 MGCCC Campus Police are staffed by state certified law enforcement officers 24 hours a day.
 Officers patrol the campus, investigate all crime and assist students, faculty, staff and guests when needed.
-Student Id’s and parking decals are also made in the Campus Police Department.
+Student Id's and parking decals, and criminal background checks with fingerprinting for nursing and allied health students and faculty are also made in the Campus Police Department.

 - Orientation and Placement Assessment: